LauraBeatris/laurabeatris.com/README.md

 **Question** Why Next.js instead of other frameworks of React out there?

 **Answer** I chose Next.js in order to opt out for different rendering strategies.
-The pages are being [statically generated](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) by fetching data from a headless CMS.

 # :bug: Issues